Planting a rose in a Colorado garden.

 - Hybrid Tea ‘Peace’ Rose is the only name I know.
 It sits in a pretty shady spot at the patio raised bed.
-It does get watered via drip system and is given a bit of rose food at the beginning of growing season each year.
+It does get watered via drip irrigation and is given a bit of rose food at the beginning of growing season each year.

 - Knockout* brand roses are bred to be absolutely hardy with little input.
 I have 3 out front that perform admirably.
 Though they don’t have fragrance and tend to stay under 2′ tall.